joaomaranhao/video-maker/README.md

-# Automatização de canal de Youtube
+# Youtube channel automation

-A ideia desse projeto é automatizar a criação de vídeos, thumbnails e upload desse material para o Youtube.

-É um canal de replays de partidas de um jogo chamado League of Legends.

-Todo o processo é automatizado.
-Uma vez que o script é iniciado, ele consegue através de pequenos passos, criar conteúdo de forma programática.
+<div style="text-align: center;"><a href="https://github.com/joaomaranhao/video-maker/blob/main/README_pt_br.md">pt-BR</a></div>

+#

+The idea of ​​this project is to automate the creation of videos, thumbnails and uploading this material to Youtube.

+It is a channel of replays of matches of a game called League of Legends.

+The entire process is automated.
+Once the script is started, it manages, through small steps, to programmatically create content.

-O canal pode ser visualizado nesse link: [League of Legends Replays](https://www.youtube.com/channel/UC-C_dsVX2-G2UYA9IoD5i3Q)
+The channel can be viewed at this link: [League of Legends Replays](https://www.youtube.com/channel/UC-C_dsVX2-G2UYA9IoD5i3Q)

 #